Broccoli Beef is one of my favorite Chinese dishes to make at home. So good, you’ll never order takeout again!

 Start the dish with that little bit of prep work I mentioned.
 First, thinly slice 3/4lb flank steak against the grain.
 Flank steak is a pretty legit cut of beef in terms of tenderness (very), time it takes to cook (none), and price (relatively inexpensive).
 It’s also lower in fat than other cuts of beef, which makes it a great choice for Ben and me.

-Place the slices in a plastic ziplock bag, add a mixture of cornstarch, mirin, and soy sauce, then mix it all around and let the beef marinate on the countertop for 10 minutes.
+Place the slices in a plastic ziplock bag, add a mixture of cornstarch, mirin, and gluten free tamari or soy sauce (dish will not be GF if using soy sauce) then mix it all around and let the beef marinate on the countertop for 10 minutes.
 FYI – mirin is a Japanese cooking wine that you should be able to find in most major grocery stores.
 Alternatively, you could use a little sherry in its place.

 While the beef is marinating, steam 4 cups fresh broccoli for a couple minutes until it’s crisp-tender.
 Don’t overcook the broccoli (unless you really like mushy broccoli, which I actually do, just not in stir fry) as it will cook a bit more later in the program.

-Next create the sauce for the Broccoli Beef by combining mirin, soy sauce, chicken broth and oyster sauce together in a bowl.
+Next create the sauce for the Broccoli Beef by combining mirin, gluten free tamari or soy sauce (dish will not be GF if using soy sauce), chicken broth and oyster sauce together in a bowl.

 Ok, prep work’s over.
 Time to get cooking!
 Whip out your electric wok, regular wok, or the largest skillet you own, and heat it on high – that’s about 350 degrees for you fellow electric wok’ers.